Greek Potato Stew with Zucchini and Green Beans

-Here’s a simple Greek-inspired stew bursting with summer flavors — tomatoes and zucchini in a mellow base of potatoes.
-A fresh, crusty bread is a must with this.
-To round out the meal, serve a big green salad with some chickpeas tossed in, and a good wine.
-For a company meal, add Olive Bar Medley with Tofu “Feta” as an appetizer.
+Here’s a simple Greek potato stew bursting with summery flavors — green beans and zucchini in a mellow tomato base.
+A fresh, crusty bread rounds out the meal along with a big green salad with some chickpeas tossed in.
+For a company meal, add Olive Bar Medley with Tofu “Feta” as an appetizer, and a good wine.

 Serves: 6 to 8